Medical science is getting closer to understanding one of the most common causes of chronically itchy arms called brachioradial pruritus.

 - In about half of the patients, the itch was worsened by touch, pressure, or scratching.

-What can you do if you have itchy arms?
+What can you do for relief if you have itchy arms?

 Talk to your doctor.
 Take this information to him or her and ask if it might fit your situation.